 What part of the video spoke to you the most?
 Why?
 Have you ever considered the way Jesus grew up?
 How He had to learn things like all children do?
 What do you think about that?
 Angie says, "Jesus spent more of His life as a student than a teacher."
-How does this truth speak to the places in your life where you're still learning and growing?
+How does this truth speak into the places of your life where you're still learning and growing?
 Jesus allowed Himself to be humbled so that He could experience life the way His creation did.
-What does this tell us about Jesus' character and heart?
-How will you live in the wonder of who Jesus is this week?
+What does that tell us about Jesus' character and heart?
+This week, how will you live in the wonder of who Jesus is?